Thursday, November 26, 2020

 A dividing point between Protestants and Catholics comes with Schreck’s idea that God within Catholic thought continues to select certain individuals that teach with God’s authority through the Holy Spirit.
 Schreck (1984: 42).
 Protestants and those within the Reformed camp have, at times throughout history disagreed, with the Biblical and theological interpretations of certain Roman Catholic leaders, in particular the Pope, believed to be inspired by the Holy Spirit.
 Schreck (1984: 42).
 Calvin explains, within The Bondage and Liberation of the Will, his opinion that at that point in history the Papacy was beyond Reform.
 Calvin (1543)(1996: 17).

 Worldview and theological debates arise in how scripture, especially the New Testament text should be interpreted within tradition.
 Theological tradition should be embraced when in context, it accurately is dividing the word of truth (2 Timothy 2: 15).
+Tradition is useful when it embraces and clarifies Scripture.
 But theological tradition should not be embraced when it can be reasonably shown as biblically false.
+In other words, tradition should be rejected, when human sinfulness and thought has tainted interpretations of God's word and denied reasonable biblical doctrine and theology.

 2 Timothy 2:15, KJV: "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."